cedrickperron/Large-Language-Models/README.md

 # Large-Language-Models
-Some works done in the sphere of the large language models, mostly using Chat-GPT by OpenAI.
+Some works done in Large Language Models.

+## Project

+- Backend:

+- Essay Grading: Datasets taken from Kaggle.
+The goal is to use different machine learning techniques (LSMT, KNN, Linear Regression) to predict the grades of essays on general subjects.